 - You may schedule a meeting to talk with me. - You may contact the University Ombuds Office for confidential guidance and advice. - You may contact the Office of Equal Opportunity and Access to file an informal or formal complaint.

 3 Course Policies

 3.1 Project Code

-- Your team MAY use libraries and frameworks for your programming project. - Other than that, all code your team uses in the project must be written by people on the team, this term. - If everyone on your team agrees, you MAY make your GitHub repository public.
+• Your team MAY use libraries and frameworks for your programming project.

+• Other than that, all code your team uses in the project must be written by people on the team, this term.